-The intern should submit an artifact that demonstrates competence in evaluating and analyzing group-level data.
-This data can be for a class-, grade- or schoolwide socioemotional, behavioral, or academic domain.
-The intern should provide a visual representation (e.g., graph or chart) of the data and write a summary analyzing the findings from the group level data.
+The intern should submit an artifact that demonstrates competence in evaluating and analyzing group-level data to inform decision-making.
+This data can be for a class-, grade-or schoolwide socioemotional, behavioral, or academic concern.
+The intern should provide a visual representation (e.g., graph or chart) of the data and write a summary (2-4 pages)

+analyzing the findings from the group level data.
 Finally, the intern should provide practice recommendations that are informed by these findings.